 AI Venture Capital Deals: $5 Billion in 550 Companies

 Perhaps nowhere is the trend seen more likely than in the amount of venture capital devoted to AI.
 The research firm CB Insights observes that funding deals hit a five-year high in 2016, at 658 deals versus 160 in 2012.
 The amount invested rose roughly 60%, to $5 billion.
+The near future may see more venture capitalists similar to Lindsay Rosenwald deciding to invest their money in AI in the expectation that their investment will be easily returned, and then some.

 Deals reached a 5-year high last year, from 160 deals in 2012 to 658 in 2016.
 Dollars invested hit $5 billion, up about 60%.